elisa-ro/elisa-ro.github.io/README.md

 });
 </script>

-//But now let's see what the data is like per average month in a year:
+#But now let's see what the data is like per average month in a year:

 <a href="AirQualityMexicoCity">Air Quality in Mexico City</a>